ArdenVent/esp-idf/docs/en/get-started/windows-setup-scratch.rst

 .. note::
     Ninja currently only provides binaries for 64-bit Windows.
 It is possible to use CMake and ``idf.py`` with other build tools, such as mingw-make, on 32-bit windows.
 However this is currently undocumented.

-Download the Ninja_ latest stable Windows release from the (`download page <ninja-dl_>`_).
+Download the ninja_ latest stable Windows release from the (`download page <ninja-dl>`_).

-The Ninja for Windows download is a .zip file containing a single ``ninja.exe`` file which needs to be unzipped to a directory which is then :ref:`added to your Path <add-directory-windows-path>` (or you can choose a directory which is already on your Path).
+The Ninja for Windows download is a .zip file containing a single ``ninja.exe`` file which needs to be unzipped to a directory which is then `added to your Path <add-directory-windows-path>`_ (or you can choose a directory which is already on your Path).

 Python